FlorianMeinschad/OrleansStreamPOC/readme.md

 ### POC steps (try multiple times, unfortunately not working always):

-1. Start Silo1 and call the following URLs: <br> http://localhost:5000/pub/5 <br> http://localhost:5000/sub/3
+1. **Start Silo1** and execute the following URLs: <br> http://localhost:5000/pub/5 <br> http://localhost:5000/sub/3
-2. Start Silo2 and call the following URL: <br>
+2. **Start Silo2** and execute the following URL: <br>
    http://localhost:5000/sub/3
-3. You can also check the dashboard to confirm that grains are hosted on both silos <br>
+3. **Optional** Use the dashboard to verify that grains are hosted on both silos <br>
    http://localhost:5000/dashboard
-4. Review the logs for both Silo1 and Silo2.
-Each silo should receive messages from the publisher every 5 seconds
+4. **Monitor the logs** for both Silo1 and Silo2.
+You should see that both silos are receiving messages from the publisher every 5 seconds.
-5. Terminate Silo2 (press Ctrl+C in the console multiple times)
+5. **Stop Silo2** by pressing CTRL+C in its console
-6. Check the log for Silo1.
-All subscribers will have stopped, and no further messages will be received from the publisher
+6. **Check the log for Silo1**.
+You will observe that all subscribers have stopped, and Silo1 no longer receives messages from the publisher.

 -----------------------------------------------------------------------------------------------------------------
-Logs of Silo2:
+Log of Silo2:
 ```
 [13:36:18 INF] Running in environment Development
 [13:36:18 INF] Using Orleans Silo Port 20000